 - Procedure Recovery Location

-Cosmetic surgery is constantly evolving and always finding ways to minimize the invasiveness of procedures.
-There are countless options that are considered less invasive than a facelift, including wrinkle relaxers such as BOTOX®, injectable fillers, microdermabrasion and chemical/laser peels.
+Cosmetic surgery is constantly evolving and plastic surgeons are always finding ways to minimize the invasiveness of procedures.
+There are countless options that are considered less invasive than a facelift, including wrinkle relaxers such as BOTOX®, injectable fillers, microdermabrasion, and chemical/laser peels.
 These alternatives aim to correct signs of aging such as wrinkles, as well flatten and soften folds and contours.
-The effects, while effective, are often short-term lasting about 6 months to a year.
+The effects, while effective, are often short-term, lasting about 6 months to a year.
 Although these procedures can be safely repeated, for some, a facelift may be a better, more permanent option.

 Immediately following a facelift procedure, the patient will feel tightness and a pulling sensation.
 This is normal as the facial tissues, skin and muscle adjust to their new positions.
 It is important to choose a reputable plastic surgeon that has years of experience in facial cosmetic surgery.
 A doctor with experience in facial surgery will create natural, smooth results that will last for years to come.

-A tradional facelift requires a long cut from the temple to the lower hairline, but the scars will be well concealed within the hairline and natural creases on the face.
-With the lesser invasive techniques, the scars heal pretty well and will almost be completely invisible to the naked eye.
+A traditional facelift requires a long cut from the temple to the lower hairline, but the scars will be well concealed within the hairline and natural creases on the face.
+With the lesser invasive techniques, the generally heal well and will be almost completely invisible to the naked eye.

-Anyone can consider a facelift as soon as evidence of aging starts taking a toll on the skin.
+Anyone can consider a facelift as soon as aging of the skin starts taking a toll.
 Generally, patients who are age 50 to 70 consider a facelift.
-Personal habits and environmental conditions can impact the skin and there are patients who are only 40 that are also good candidates for a facelift.
+Personal habits and environmental conditions can impact the skin, and there are patients who are only 40 that are also good candidates for a facelift.